Lockless Inc

 ERRORS

-All MPI routines except for MPI_Wtime and MPI_Wtick return an error value.
-The the current MPI error handler is invoked if this return value is not MPI_SUCCESS.
+All MPI routines except for MPI_Wtime and MPI_Wtick return an error code.
+The the current MPI error handler is invoked if the return value is not MPI_SUCCESS.
 The default error handler aborts, but this may be changed with by using the MPI_Errhandler_set() function.
 The predefined error handler MPI_ERRORS_RETURN may be used to cause error values to be returned instead.
 Note that MPI does not guarentee that an MPI program can continue past an error.
 In this implementation, all errors except MPI_ERR_INTERN or MPI_ERR_OTHER should always be recoverable.

 MPI_SUCCESS - No error;